 Why Bitcoin made it: What happened to other digital cash?

 Since its public introduction in 2009, Bitcoin’s “death” has been predicted more than 420 times.
 But here it still stands, stronger than ever.
-With some-9,000 altcoins to compete with, not to mention the numerous digital cash attempts that came before it, why did the mighty crypto rise to the top and how has it stayed there?
+Why did the mighty crypto rise to the top and how has it stayed there?

 We’ve taken a look back at the digital cash projects that laid the groundwork for Bitcoin and examined its many intricacies to understand its continued global success.

 Bitcoin wasn’t the world’s first digital cash.
 In fact, there were many proposals before it.

 Arguably the most famous digital cash pioneer is American cryptographer, David Chaum.
 In 1983, he published ‘Blind Signatures for Digital Payments’, in which he first proposed his idea for digital money using a form of cryptographically-secure digital signature.
 The way it works is the content of a message is disguised – or ‘blinded’ – before it’s signed.
 Therefore, the signer won’t learn the message’s content.
 The signed message is then unblinded, at which point it functions as a normal digital signature that can be publicly checked against the original message.

 Blind signature technology gives users complete privacy around their transactions – sound familiar?
 Chaum eventually put his theory into practice in 1989 with the creation of “DigiCash”.
 Unfortunately, DigiCash was launched prior to e-commerce taking shape and subsequently ended up filing for bankruptcy in 1998 as online shoppers clung to the familiarity of credit cards over the anonymous alternative.